rjsaito/Masters-Thesis/README.md

 ## Preface

-This academic paper is submitted for the degree of Master of Science at the University of Minnesota - Twin Cities.
+This academic paper was submitted and approved for the degree of Master of Science at the University of Minnesota - Twin Cities.
 The study was conducted under the supervision of Professor Xiaoou Li in the Department of Statistics, University of Minnesota, during Fall of 2016.

 ## Abstract